tredontho/purescript-book/text/chapter6.md

 ### Eq

 The `Eq` type class defines the `eq` function, which tests two values for equality.
-The `==` operator is actually just an alias for `eq`.
+The `==` operator is actually an alias for `eq`.

 ```haskell
 class Eq a where
   eq :: a -> a -> Boolean
 ```

-Note that in either case, the two arguments must have the same type: it does not make sense to compare two values of different types for equality.
+In either case, the two arguments must have the same type: it does not make sense to compare two values of different types for equality.

 Try out the `Eq` type class in PSCi: